jeffpar/pcjs.v1/_posts/2018-03-10-controlling-machines-by-serial-port.md

 not *send* data.

 To address the limitations of the ROM's INT 14h services, I wrote [INT14.ASM](INT14.ASM).
-It's a Terminate-and-Stay-Resident (TSR) utility that scans the ROM BIOS Data Area for a COM port whose I/O address is 0x2F8.
-If one is found, then the utility installs replacement INT 14h services for that COM port.
-Also, unless the /P option ("polled mode") is specified, the utility also installs a hardware interrupt handler for IRQ 3 (the traditional IRQ for a serial adapter at address 0x2F8), and enables interrupt-driven I/O for the adapter.
+It's a Terminate-and-Stay-Resident (TSR) utility that scans the ROM BIOS Data Area for a COM port whose I/O address is 0x2F8 (or 0x3F8 if the /1 option is specified).
+If the port is found, then the utility installs replacement INT 14h services for that port.
+Also, unless the /P option ("polled mode") is specified, the utility also installs a hardware interrupt handler for IRQ3 (or IRQ4 is /1 is specified) and enables interrupt-driven I/O for the adapter.

-Note that INT14.COM is currently hard-coded to look for a serial adapter whose address is 0x2F8, and that adapter will normally be named "COM2", but not always.
+Note that a serial adapter with address 0x2F8 is normally named "COM2", but not always.
 For example, if it's the only adapter in the PC, then DOS will name it "COM1" even if it's using the traditional COM2 address.

-Also note that some serial port adapters don't support interrupt-driven I/O, either because:

-- The adapter is broken
-- The adapter's IRQ has been disabled

-If yours doesn't seem to work, then try installing INT14.COM with /P for "polled mode":
+If interrupt-driven I/O doesn't seem to be working, then try installing INT14.COM with /P for "polled mode":

     INT14 /P